Shanehoeb/NLP_code_generation/README.md

 The report is available [here](https://github.com/https://github.com/Shanehoeb/NLP_code_generation/NLP_Project.pdf)

 The github is organized in 3 parts :
-- [A first part](https://github.com/Shanehoeb/NLP_code_generation/tree/main/reproduce-results) for reproducing results from LLaMA and CodeGen on the HumanEval benchmark.
+- A first part : [reproduce-results](https://github.com/Shanehoeb/NLP_code_generation/tree/main/reproduce-results) for reproducing results from LLaMA and CodeGen on the HumanEval benchmark.
-- [A Second part](https://github.com/Shanehoeb/NLP_code_generation/tree/main/code-T-results) for exploring Code-T, a concept for human-like reasoning for code generation using generated unit tests.
+- A Second part : [code-T-results](https://github.com/Shanehoeb/NLP_code_generation/tree/main/code-T-results) for exploring Code-T, a concept for human-like reasoning for code generation using generated unit tests.
-- [A third part](https://github.com/Shanehoeb/NLP_code_generation/tree/main/latent-diffusion-for-language) for the adaptation of a text latent-diffusion model for training on code.
+- A third part : [latent-diffusion-for-language](https://github.com/Shanehoeb/NLP_code_generation/tree/main/latent-diffusion-for-language) for the adaptation of a text latent-diffusion model for training on code.

-Mot de remerciement
+We hope that you will appreciate our work, we really enjoyed working on this project despite the hard limits in hardware and time !

+Best,
+Gabriel Fiastre & Shane Hoeberichts